-The sun is strongest between 12 and 2 pm.
+The sun is strongest between 10 am and 2 pm.
 If you can find shade during this time, you should.
 Ideally, you should be wearing sunscreen in the shade too.

 You should apply sunscreen to exposed areas of skin.

 Many foundations and tinted moisturizers have SPF properties.
-If you’re planning on relying on your makeup for sun protection on your face, make sure that the SPF is at least 30 in your products.
+If you're planning on relying on your makeup for sun protection on your face, make sure that the SPF in your products is at least 30 and that you are using enough.

 Chemical sunscreens work by absorbing UV photons before they can damage your DNA.
-Physical sunscreens contain natural elements like zinc oxide and titanium dioxide that sit on top of the skin and reflect UV rays away from your DNA.
+Physical sunscreens contain natural elements like zinc oxide and titanium dioxide that sit on top of your skin and reflect UV rays away from the cells in your skin.

 Breakouts are no excuse.

-If you have sensitive skin and are worried about skin breakouts, look for a sunscreen labeled “oil-free” or “non-comedogenic,” which means it won’t block your pores.
+If you have sensitive skin and are worried about skin breakouts, look for a sunscreen labeled "oil-free" or "non-comedogenic," which means it will have a lower chance of causing acne flares.